 We set out to understand when administrative social influence is most effective for motivating professional employees to adopt new work behavior.
 Administrator social influence was the principal means by which professional employees were encouraged to perform the new work behavior we studied.
 We found that the combination of organizational and professional identification was a significant factor in determining whether professional employees would comply with administrative social influence.
-For professional employees with high levels of organizational identification and low levels of professional identification, administrators' social influence was positively associated with adoption of new work behavior.
+For professional employees with high levels of organizational identification and low levels of professional identification, administrators social influence was positively associated with adoption of new work behavior.
 In contrast, for professional employees with low levels of organizational identification and high levels of professional identification, administrator social influence was negatively associated with adoption of new work behavior.
 Our study advances research in the areas of social influence, social identification, organizational change, and technology adoption by suggesting how organizational and professional identification jointly influence employee responses to administrative social influence by altering the perceived relationship between employees and administrators.

-Supplementary analysis
+Supplementary Analysis

 After analyzing our survey data, and in the spirit of recent calls for richer data in organizational research (Rynes, 2007; Weick, 2007), we used a supplementary qualitative analysis to assess how social identification influenced professional employee behavior.
-We conducted four interviews with professionals who (1) gave us written permission in their survey response for us to contact them, and (2) were either strongly identified with the organization and weakly identified with the profession (two interviews), or strongly identified with the profession and weakly identified with the organization (two interviews).
-Each interview was recorded and transcribed and lasted approximately 60-90 minutes.
-In these interviews, we found that the highly organizationally identified and weakly professional identified physicians tended to view their jobs in terms of how much they were costing the organization and empathized with administrators.
-For example, one told us:
+We conducted four interviews with professionals who (a) gave written permission in their survey response for us to contact them and (b) either were strongly identified with the organization and weakly identified with the profession (two interviews) or were strongly identified with the profession and weakly identified with the organization (two interviews).
+Each interview was recorded and transcribed and lasted approximately 60-90 min.
+In these interviews, we found that the highly organizationally identified and weakly professional identified physicians tended to view their